| Home | Evidence | Anatomy | Cervical Spine Biomechanics

 of "Within Normal Limits", does this mean that there has been

 no damage to cervical spine biomechanics?
 I suggest not.
+It's just not plausible that nothing happens

 to the structures that maintain biomechanical stability.
 It stands to